Ah, the London beer garden.

 The Understudy | Southbank

-With its line-up of Gipsy Hill beers and guest ales; in-house menu of street food from KERB traders Lucky’s Hot Chicken, Bad Boy Pizza Society and Mumbai Mix; and sprawling riverside drinks terrace that’s 100% certifiably the least stressful way to ‘do’ the South Bank… we’re not really sure how The Understudy could perform any better.
+With its line-up of Gipsy Hill beers and guest ales; in-house menu of KERB trader street food; and sprawling riverside drinks terrace that’s 100% certifiably the least stressful way to ‘do’ the South Bank… we’re not really sure how The Understudy could perform any better.

 Details: National Theatre, Upper Ground, South Bank, London SE1 9PX | Just turn up